 The Runner-up Award went to Jodie Taylor from Hastings for A New Normal: Audio Diaries of Syrians in Europe.
 This series of audio diaries made by Syrians who have recently arrived in Europe, offering an unusually intimate insight into an experience that most will only know of through news coverage.

 The £5,000 RAFA went to Tom Glasser from Tring, Hertfordshire, for Sounds Inside.In prison for the first time, many inmates are surprised to discover that they are not only cut off from the day-to-day business of the outside world, but also transported to an alien soundscape.
 In the company of ex-con Carl Cattermole, this programme will take the listener into a unique acoustic world.
 Sounds Inside will spend 24 hours inside HMP Brixton, exploring a unique soundscape, from the slamming of metal doors to the silence of the harsh Dickensian architecture.
-Listen to the taster material here to find out why Tom won our first-ever RAFA.

 A £1,000 special prize was also awarded to writer Michelle Thomas from Bala, North Wales, for I’m Not OK, The Mental Health Podcast.
 This serialised podcast documentary is a journey through the world of mental health as she uncovers the common ground that unites us through our personal struggles.

 Stokely in Cuba aka I am a Shit Activist｜Isis Thompson